Nepal Travel Guide

 Bandipur & Gorkha

 These hill towns offer rural Nepal out of the tourist tracks.
-Bandipur’s neat Newari houses and motorcar-less main street are a slow traveler’s fantasy.
+Bandipur's neat Newari houses and motorcar-less main street are a slow traveler's fantasy.
 Town vistas from its vantage point, at sunset, reveal the Himalayan range from Dhaulagiri to Manaslu.
-A mere driving distance from Gorkha, the unification city of Nepal, stands atop a foreboding hill, a towering palace complex and actual village life in which people remain pretty much unchanged as they’ve been for hundreds of years with terracing fields and local handicrafts.
+A mere driving distance from Gorkha, the unification city of Nepal, stands atop a foreboding hill, a towering palace complex and actual village life in which people remain pretty much unchanged as they've been for hundreds of years, with terracing fields and local handicrafts.

 Nepal Festivals and Events Calendar

-Nepal’s rich festival programme provides ample reason to enjoy the country’s rich cultural past during the course of the year.
-Unforgettable festivals like Dashain and Tihar wrap the nation in ritual, family festivities, and fizzy joy of living which bear testimony to Nepal’s robust Hindu heritage.
-Buddha Jayanti brings pilgrims to Lumbini from across the globe and transforms Kathmandu’s Buddhist temples into piety centers with multicolored ritual and religious practice.
-Holi spring festival colors streets with multicolored powders and water balloons, and the other unique ones range from occasional showing of living goddess Kumari to ancient dark dances with candle made mask on Indra Jatra.
-Ethnicity in Nepal is complemented with local practices, ranging from women-only Teej festivities to satirical Gai Jatra for deceased loved ones.
-These authentic cultural celebrations are welcoming to respectful tourist interaction, allowing the visitor a glimpse of the religious and social lives and relationships of Nepal that monuments are not able to offer.
+Nepal's major rich festival programme provides ample reason to enjoy the country's rich cultural past during the course of the year.
+For anyone following a Nepal travel guide, unforgettable festivals like Dashain and Tihar wrap the nation in ritual, family festivities, and the fizzy joy of living, which bear testimony to Nepal's robust Hindu heritage.
+Buddha Jayanti brings pilgrims to Lumbini from across the globe and transforms Kathmandu's Buddhist temples into piety centers with multicolored ritual and religious practice.
+Holi spring festival, colors streets with multicolored powders and water balloons, and the other unique ones range from the occasional showing of living goddess Kumari to ancient dark dances with candle-made masks on Indra Jatra.

-Dashain & Tihar
+1. Dashain & Tihar

-Autumn is the time when Nepal’s finest festivals take place.
+Autumn is the time when Nepal's finest festivals take place.
 Dashain (15 days) celebrates the victory of good over evil with family gatherings, blessings by the elderly, bamboo swings, and flying kites.
-Tihar (5 days) has come and gone with animal celebrations, goddess of wealth, and brother and sisterly love.
-Homesteads shine with light of oil lamps and beautiful rangoli paintings, Newari citizens adorning the new year with processions and festive days by fanfares.
+Tihar (5 days) has come and gone with animal celebrations, the goddess of wealth, and brotherly and sisterly love.
+Homesteads shine with the light of oil lamps and beautiful rangoli paintings, Newari citizens adorning the new year with processions and festive days by fanfares.
 Festivals are Nepali culture in all its glory.

-Buddha Jayanti
+2. Buddha Jayanti

-Holi
+3. Holi

-Indra Jatra
+4. Indra Jatra

-Regional Celebrations
+5. Regional Celebrations

-The diversities in Nepal materialize in the form of a festival somewhere near each month.
-Teej celebrates womanhood through fasting, dancing, and offering prayers for prosperous marriage.
-Gai Jatra mourns the deceased through process and humor.
-Maghe Sankranti greets the departure of winter through ritual bath and festival fare.
-Rato Machindranath chariot procession in Patan goes on for a month, dragging a massive wooden chariot down the street.
-The festivals based on locality offer authentic cultural experience and sometimes welcome polite participation by guests.
+The Rato Machindranath chariot procession in Patan goes on for a month, dragging a massive wooden chariot down the street.
+The festivals based on locality offer an authentic cultural experience and sometimes welcome polite participation by guests.

 Nepal Itinerary Suggestions